gogins/csound-vst3-opcodes/csound-vst3/vst3-opcodes/README.md

 *i_handle* -- the handle that identifies the plugin, obtained from [vst3init](#vst3init).

-*i_midi_channel* -- The zero-based MIDI channel in the interval [0, 15] of the message.
+*i_midi_channel* -- The zero-based MIDI channel in the interval [0, 15] of the
+message.

-*i_midi_key* -- The real-valued MIDI key number in the interval [0, 127] of the note.
+*i_midi_key* -- The real-valued MIDI key number in the interval [0, 127] of
+the note.
 It may have a fractional value that will be translated to a VST3 detuning parameter.
 Middle "C" is key number 60.

 *i_midi_velocity* -- The MIDI velocity of the note in the interval [0, 127].
-Mezzo-forte is 80.
+Mezzo-forte is velocity number 80.

 *i_duration* -- The real-valued duration of the note in beats (by default, 1 beat in Csound is 1 second).